adityaramesh/torch_utils/README.md

 A collection of utilities for deep learning using Torch.

+## model_utils.lua

+Adds support for saving and restoring the model and training state.
+The following information is saved:

+- The current model and training state (e.g. the current epoch, the state of the optimization algorithm, etc.).
+- The model and training state that achieved the best training error.
+- The model and training state that achieved the best validation error.
+- The training scores.
+- The validation scores.

+A backup mechanism is used to ensure that data corruption does not occur if the program is terminated while writing to disk.

 ## sopt

 A small library for stochastic optimization that implements the following